-d.
-If the matter is not resolved to the complainant's satisfaction and she/he/they wants a review by the DDA Central of the Chief, Office of Quality Assurance (OQA) to the complainant.
+1) Document the outcome in the Complaint Log and the SER; and d.
+If the matter is not resolved to the complainant's satisfaction and she/he wants a review by the DDA Central Office, the RA or designee must document this in the Complaint Log and give the name and telephone number of the Chief, Office of Quality Assurance (OQA) to the complainant.